OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 The [AppRole](https://www.vaultproject.io/docs/auth/approle) authentication method is considered a _trusted-broker_ method.
 This means that the onus of trust rests in the system that acts as the authentication intermediary (the _broker_) between the client (typically an Octopus deployment target) and Vault.

-One of the most important best practices to adopt is to avoid storing an AppRole SecretID.
+An important best practice is to avoid storing an AppRole SecretID.
 Instead, use [response wrapping](https://www.vaultproject.io/docs/concepts/response-wrapping) to provide a [wrapping token](https://www.vaultproject.io/docs/concepts/response-wrapping#response-wrapping-tokens) that will provide an access mechanism to retrieve a SecretID when required.
 This method of obtaining a SecretID is also known as a [Pull mode](https://www.vaultproject.io/docs/auth/approle#pull-and-push-secretid-modes) as it requires the SecretID to be fetched or _pulled_ from the AppRole.

 The Vault documentation contains [recommended patterns](https://learn.hashicorp.com/tutorials/vault/pattern-approle?in=vault/recommended-patterns) when using AppRole authentication.

 The TL;DR of the recommendations are:

 - Use a secured system to act as the broker for retrieving a wrapped SecretID.
 - Use [response wrapping](https://www.vaultproject.io/docs/concepts/response-wrapping) to obtain a SecretID.
 - Limit the number of uses and Time-to-live (TTL) value for a SecretID to prevent overuse.